albullington/iNaturalist/README.md

 ## Getting Started

-1. Make sure that you have Node v8 or higher installed.
+1. Make sure that you have Node v8 or higher installed, along with the npm package manager.
 2. Run `npm install` in order to install all dependencies listed in package.json.
 3. Run `npm run compile` to bundle React components using Webpack.
 4. Finally, run `npm start` to see the app locally at `http://localhost:3002`.
+5. Alternatively, you can view the app live on[GitHub Pages](https://albullington.github.io/iNaturalist/public/).

 ## The App